lllucius/skilltest/README.rst

  :ttsmethod: this tells *skilltest* which TTS method to use.
 The valid values are **espeak**, **osx**, and **sapi**.
 See `Speech synthesizer setup <Speech synthesizer setup_>`_ for a discussion of the different methods.

  :invocation: your skill's invocation name as defined in the Amazon **Skill Information** page for the target skill.
 Other than the use of a synthesized voice, *skilltest* asks Alexa to invoke your skill just like you would, so it needs the invocation name.

+ :queueurl: the URL of the SQS queue you set up to pass skill results back to *skilltest*.
+See `Unit testing <Unit testing_>`_ for more info.

  :email: your AWS developer email address is needed to perform initial authentication to your AVS test device.